 Single Discount Rate.
-A single discount rate of 7.00% was used to measure the Total Pension Liability, as opposed to a discount rate of 7.20% for the prior year.
-This single discount rate is based on the expected rate of return on pension plan investments of 7.00% and a municipal bond rate of 3.71%.
-Because of the unique structure of WRS, the 7.00% expected rate of return implies that a dividend of approximately 1.9% will always be paid.
+A single discount rate of 7.0% was used to measure the total pension liability for the current and prior year.
+This single discount rate is based on the expected rate of return on pension plan investments of 7.0% and a municipal bond rate of 2.75%.
+(Source: Fixed-income municipal bonds with 20 years to maturity that include only federally tax-exempt municipal bonds as reported in Fidelity Index's "20-year Municipal GO AA Index" as of December 31, 2019.
+In describing this index, Fidelity notes that the Municipal Curves are constructed using option-adjusted analytics of a diverse population of over 10,000 tax-exempt securities.).
+Because of the unique structure of WRS, the 7.0% expected rate of return implies that a dividend of approximately 1.9% will always be paid.
 For purposes of the single discount rate, it was assumed that the dividend would always be paid.
 The projection of cash flows used to determine this single discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments (including expected dividends) of current plan members.
-Therefore, the municipal bond rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

 Sensitivity of the System's proportionate share of the net pension liability (asset) to changes in the discount rate.
-The following presents the System's proportionate share of the net pension liability (asset) calculated using the discount rate of 7.0 percent, as well as what the System's proportionate share of the net pension liability (asset) would be if it were calculated using a discount rate that is 1-percentage-point lower (6.00 percent) or 1-percentage-point higher (8.00 percent) than the current rate:
+The following presents the System's proportionate share of the net pension liability (asset) calculated using the discount rate of 7.0%, as well as what the System's proportionate share of the net pension liability (asset) would be if it were calculated using a discount rate that is 1-percentage-point lower (6.0%) or 1-percentage-point higher (8.0%) than the current rate:

-1% [ecrease to (Current 1% Increase to 0.000 count Rate (6.0%) count Rate (7.0%) Dis count Rate (8.0%) System's proportionate share of the net pension liability (asset) \$ 675,739 \$ 170,035 \$ (205,994)
+Disc Decrease to count Rate (6.0%) Current count Rate (7.0%) Disc Increase to count Rate (8.0%) System's proportionate share of the net pension liability (asset) \$ 396,795 \$ (154,084) \$ 565,930

 Pension plan fiduciary net position.
-Detailed information about the pension plan's fiduciary net position is available in separately issued financial statements available at http://etf.wi.gov/publications/cafr.htm.
+Detailed information about the pension plan's fiduciary net position is available in separately issued financial statements available at http://etf.wi.gov/about-etf/reports-and-studies/financial-reports-and-statements.